christoph1212/Connectivity_Multiverse/README.md

 - Brain Connectivity Toolbox (Rubinov & Sporns, 2010). see [Homepage](https://sites.google.com/site/bctnet/)
 - EEGLab (Delorme & Makeig, 2004). see [Git Repo](https://github.com/sccn/eeglab)
 - Efficiency Cost Optimization (ECO; De Vico Fallani et al., 2017). see [Git Repo](https://github.com/devuci/3n)
+  - Line 32 in the original `ECOfilter.m` was adapted to ensure integer
 - Orthogonal Minimum Spanning Tree (OMST; Dimitriadis et al., 2017). see [Git Repo](https://github.com/stdimitr/multi-group-analysis-OMST-GDD)
 - SmallWorldNess (Humphries & Gurney, 2008). see [Git Repo](https://github.com/mdhumphries/SmallWorldNess)
 - Wavelet Enhanced ICA (wICA; Castellanos & Makarov, 2006). see [Git Repo](https://github.com/Masoud-Ghodrati/wICA)

 ## Analysis Pipeline
 Make sure to stay in the directory of the script you run (e.g. Matlab script $\rightarrow$ Matlab directory).
-1. Navigate to the `/Matlab` folder.
+1. Navigate to the `/Matlab` folder and open `Main.m`.
 Adapt the folder paths according to your system.
-You can change the analysis settings if you want to reproduce the code.
-Leave it unchanged to match with the study.
-This script automatically preprocesses and epochs the data, calculates connectivity measures, applied thresholding, and calculates graph-theoretic metrics.
+You can change the analysis settings as you like, but leave it unchanged to match with the study.
+This script automatically preprocesses and epochs the data, calculates connectivity measures, applies thresholding, and calculates graph-theoretic metrics.
 Depending on your machine and the number of cores, this will take quite a while.
 2. Change to the `/R` folder.
 Run `XYZ.R` for statistical analysis

 ## References